MartinDo24/E-commerce-Analytics-SQL-Project/README.md

 <img width="385" height="247" alt="image" src="https://github.com/user-attachments/assets/31f2d367-3e8a-4796-95b3-4fe17fbae262" />

+[Q7] Co-purchased Products with “Henley”:
+Users who purchased “YouTube Men’s Vintage Henley” also bought several related items.
+This presents an opportunity for bundling or personalized recommendation.

 ## Task 8: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.

 -Created three CTEs: one for product views, one for add-to-cart, one for purchases.